neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 Just like remembering all the phone numbers of your friends is impractical, remembering the IP addresses of all the websites is not very user friendly.
 To solve this problem, websites can be reached via a `url` like `https://www.neuefische.de`.
 The browser then requests the IP address of this website from a `DNS` (domain name server), which is basically a phone book for domains.

-Then the browser fetches all necessary content for the website like the html file, CSS and JavaScript files, images, fonts, etc. As soon as all files have been stored on the local computer, the browser displays the html content, styles it as specified in the style sheet and executes JavaScript code.
-We can now interact with the content of the website and send new requests to receive other websites.
+Then the browser fetches all necessary content for the website like the html file, CSS and JavaScript files, images, fonts, etc. As soon as all files have downloaded, the browser displays the html content, styles it as specified in the style sheet and executes JavaScript code.
+We can now interact with the website.

 Below is a sketch of how a typical request of a web page looks like. <br>
 <br>